Creative Teaching Award

 Faculty interested in submitting an award dossier are invited to attend the fall CTE workshop: a panel discussion of winners from the previous year and a session on how to collect and present evidence of student learning.
 Individual consultation is also available from CTE.

 A faculty committee of school representatives including primarily past Creative Teaching Award winners will be responsible for selecting the award winners.
 The committee is chaired by the director of the Center for Teaching Excellence; the chair does not vote.
 During its deliberations, the committee may consult with relevant deans or chairs.
-Award winners will be notified in March and invited to the Celebration of Teaching Excellence in the Spring, during which the awards will be conferred by the Provost.
+Award winners will be notified in March and invited to the Celebration of Teaching Excellence during which the awards will be conferred by the Provost.

-2013-2014 Creative Teaching Award Committee
+2021-2022 Creative Teaching Award Committee

 Do I need a control group?
 Do I need exact measures of the difference in learning by students who have experienced the innovation and those who have not?

-You do not need to do quasi-scientific design (such as treatment and control groups; there are logistical and ethical issues here).
+You do not need to use a quasi-scientific design (such as treatment and control groups; there are logistical and ethical issues here).
 That said, reviewers do find comparison data from previous courses or quasi-control groups useful.
 Sometimes, however, it is hard to compare previous learning with that of the innovation because the learning goals and competencies themselves are new.